maliput/delphyne_gui/README.md

     $ sudo apt-get install mercurial cmake pkg-config python ruby-ronn libprotoc-dev libprotobuf-dev protobuf-compiler uuid-dev libzmq3-dev git libogre-1.9-dev libglew-dev qtbase5-dev libicu-dev libboost-filesystem-dev libfreeimage-dev libtinyxml2-dev libgts-dev libavdevice-dev python3-vcstool mesa-utils
     ```

-1. Now build a workspace for Delphyne GUI.
+1. Now build a workspace for Delphyne.
 If you are familiar with ROS catkin
 workspaces, this is a similar concept.
 The steps to setup the workspace are:

     ```
-    $ mkdir -p delphyne-gui_ws/src
+    $ mkdir -p delphyne_ws/src
-    $ cd delphyne-gui_ws
+    $ cd delphyne_ws
     ```

-1. Download the delphyne-gui.repos file from [delphyne-gui.repos](https://github.com/ToyotaResearchInstitute/delphyne-gui/blob/master/delphyne-gui.repos) into `delphyne-gui_ws` (we can't automate this because it is
-a private repository).
+1. Download the delphyne-gui.repos file from [delphyne-gui.repos](https://github.com/ToyotaResearchInstitute/delphyne-gui/blob/master/delphyne-gui.repos) into `delphyne_ws` (we can't automate this because it is a private repository).

 1. Import the repositories from delphyne-gui.repos: